Try it free

 The results show you the actual traffic patterns.
 For example, you might see /books, /books/403, /books/405, and other paths grouped under a single GET /* endpoint.
 These distinct URL paths are good candidates for a request naming rule.

-Create a naming rule
+Create a request naming rule

 Create request naming rules to define specific endpoint names based on URL conditions.
 Request naming rules are configured per service—your existing per-service naming rules continue to apply when Enhanced endpoints is active.
 For example, if your service handles /books/* requests, you can create a rule that produces GET /books, POST /books, and DELETE /books endpoints instead of a single GET /*.